 Chiefs of police, police service boards and the Minister may impose different disciplinary measures on police officers for conduct that constitutes misconduct or unsatisfactory work performance.
 Certain disciplinary measures, such as temporary suspensions, forfeiture of pay and reprimands, can be imposed directly by the chief, board or Minister.
-The police officer may request an adjudication hearing to dispute the measure.
+There are some limits on the ability to impose certain combinations of these measures.
+The police officer may request an adjudication hearing to dispute the disciplinary measure or measures.

 Termination of employment and demotion cannot be imposed directly.
 Instead, the chief of police, police service board or Minister must request an adjudication hearing to decide the matter.
-The adjudicator may order termination, demotion or another disciplinary measure at the end of the hearing.
+The adjudicator may order termination, demotion or another disciplinary measure or measures at the end of the hearing.